alizat/my_r_snippets/README.md

 # My R Snippets
 My own R snippets.
 Feel free to copy and use.

+Note that these snippets are a work in progress, and I intend to fine-tune some of them further.
+Stay tuned.

 I got (and will get more) inspiration from these links:

 * https://github.com/gadenbuie/snippets/blob/main/r.snippets